 Mechanisms allowing defendants to confront their accusers were inadequate.
 Only a small percentage of trials reportedly involved witnesses.
 Judges retained significant discretion over whether live witness testimony was required or even allowed.
 In most criminal trials, prosecutors read witness statements, which neither the defendants nor their lawyers had an opportunity to rebut through cross-examination.
 Although the law states that pretrial witness statements cannot serve as the sole basis for conviction, prosecutors relied heavily on such statements.
 Defense attorneys had no authority to compel witnesses to testify or to mandate discovery, although they could apply for access to government-held evidence relevant to their case.

-In 2015 the Ministry of Justice announced a rule that requires assigning lawyers to convicted prisoners on death row who cannot afford one during the review of their sentences.
+Under the law, lawyers are assigned to convicted prisoners on death row who cannot afford one during the review of their sentences.
 The number of capital offenses in the criminal code was reduced to 46 in 2015.
 Official figures on executions were classified as a state secret.
-According to the Dui Hua Foundation, the number of executions fell to 2,400 in 2013, down from a high of 24,000 in 1983.
-The drop reflected the reform of the capital punishment system initiated in 2007, but the number of executions since 2013 stabilized or even increased.
+According to the Dui Hua Foundation, the number of executions continued to fall.
+The Foundation estimated there were 2,000 executions in 2016, down from 2,400 in 2013.
+The high was 24,000 in 1983.
+The drop reflected the reform of the capital punishment system initiated in 2007.
 Dui Hua also reported that an increase in the number of Uighur executions likely offset the drop in the number of Han Chinese executed.

 POLITICAL PRISONERS AND DETAINEES

 Government officials continued to deny holding any political prisoners, asserting that persons were detained not for their political or religious views but because they violated the law.
 Authorities, however, continued to imprison citizens for reasons related to politics and religion.
-Tens of thousands of political prisoners remained incarcerated, most in prisons and some in administrative detention.
+Human rights organizations estimated that tens of thousands of political prisoners remained incarcerated, most in prisons and some in administrative detention.
 The government did not grant international humanitarian organizations access to political prisoners.

 Political prisoners were granted early release at lower rates than other prisoners.
 The Dui Hua Foundation estimated that more than 100 prisoners were still serving sentences for counterrevolution and hooliganism, two crimes removed from the criminal code in 1997.
 Thousands of others were serving sentences for political and religious offenses, including “endangering state security” and “cult” offenses covered under Article 300 of the criminal code, crimes introduced in 1997.
 The government neither reviewed the cases of those charged before 1997 with counterrevolution and hooliganism nor released persons jailed for nonviolent offenses under repealed provisions.

-Many political prisoners remained in prison or under other forms of detention at year’s end, including writer Yang Maodong (Guo Feixiong); Uighur scholar Ilham Tohti; anticorruption activist Xu Zhiyong; Wang Bingzhang; activist Liu Xianbin; Zhou Yongjun; online dissident Kong Youping; Roman Catholic bishops Ma Daqin and Su Zhimin; pastor Zhang Shaojie; Falun Gong practitioner Bian Lichao; lawyers or legal associates Li Heping, Wang Quanzhang, Xie Yanyi, Xie Yang, and Li Chunfu; blogger Wu Gan; and many others.
-Nobel Peace Prize laureate Liu Xiaobo remained in Jinzhou Prison in Liaoning Province.
-His wife, Liu Xia, remained under surveillance and faced continued restrictions on her freedom of movement.
+Many political prisoners remained in prison or under other forms of detention at year’s end, including writer Yang Maodong (Guo Feixiong); Uighur scholar Ilham Tohti; rights lawyer Tang Jingling; activist Wang Bingzhang; activist Liu Xianbin; pastor Zhang Shaojie; Falun Gong practitioner Bian Lichao; lawyers Wang Quanzhang, Xia Lin, and Jiang Tianyong; blogger Wu Gan; Buddhist monk Xu Zhiqiang (who also goes by the name Master Shengguan); and Shanghai labor activist Jiang Cunde.

 Criminal punishments included “deprivation of political rights” for a fixed period after release from prison, during which an individual could be denied rights of free speech, association, and publication.
 Former prisoners reported that their ability to find employment, travel, obtain residence permits and passports, rent residences, and access social services was severely restricted.